Daoist-Ye/-_-/Task 3/README.md

 ## 🛠️ Setting Up Sigma Events Locally

-To set up Sigma Events locally on your machine, follow these steps:
+To set up VenueVerse Events locally on your machine, follow these steps:

 ### 1. Clone the Repository